 Excepted packages are suitable for shipping Limited Quantity (LQ) materials.
-They do not require labels and shipping papers (unless they contain Reportable Quantities, or RQ), and have minimal marking requirements. (seeTable-1, page 7 for Limited Quantities and Reportable Quantities).
+They do not require labels and shipping papers (unless they contain Reportable Quantities, or RQ), and have minimal marking requirements. (see Table-1, page 7 for Limited Quantities and Reportable Quantities).
 If multiple radioisotopes with Limited Quantities are shipped in a container, the total activity in the container must not exceed the lowest LQ value of those isotopes.
-See more details on page 20)
+See more details on page 21)

 Limited quantities can be calculated from 49 CFR 173.425 and §173.435.
-On these tables, normal form radioisotopes are quoted as $\underline{A_2}$ values, while special forms are as $\underline{A_1}$ values.
-Maximum $A_1$ and $A_2$ quantities are called $\underline{\text{Type A Quantities}}$ .
-A limited quantity of normal form solid material is $A_2 \div 1000$ , and liquid material is $A_2 \div 10,000$ .
-Amounts greater than Type A Quantities are called $\underline{\text{Type B}}$ Quantities.
+On these tables, normal form radioisotopes are quoted as A_2 values, while special forms are as A_1 values.
+Maximum A_1 and A_2 quantities are called Type A Quantities.
+A limited quantity of normal form solid material is $A_2 \div 1000$, and liquid material is $A_2 \div 10,000$.
+Amounts greater than Type A Quantities are called Type B Quantities.

 Do not confuse excepted packages and limited quantities with the term exempt quantities, which have to do with how the NRC / agreement states define radioactive materials, and may not be directly applicable to DOT regulations.
-For instance, NRC/states consider 10 $\mu$ Ci of Ba and Cs; and 100 $\mu$ Ci of Co, 99mTc and Tl as exempt quantities, while these quantities are still considered radioactive materials under the DOT definition.
+For instance, NRC/states consider 10 μ Ci of 133Ba and 137Cs; and 100 μ Ci of 57Co, ^{99m}Tc and 201Tl as exempt quantities, while these quantities are still considered radioactive materials under the DOT definition.

 Excepted Packages with limited quantities can be shipped in cartons / cases that meet the general design criteria listed in 49 CFR 173.410 (previously, the term 'strong, tight package' was used; this term is no longer valid).
 Any sturdy carton, at least 10 cm on its shortest dimension, without protruding surfaces, capable of retaining its integrity of containment and shielding during transit will meet the prescribed standards.
 The package must be easily handled, and its outer layers must avoid pockets or crevices where water might collect.
-All UN designated packages (e.g., Type-A package) also meet these requirements.
+Although all UN designated packages (e.g., Type-A package) also meet these requirements, it is not mandatory to use a Type-A container for Excepted Packages.